 We know a lot of advisors have little to no experience in design elements.
 It can be hard to choose the right fonts, colors, and look of your site.
-We put together a design guide for non-designers that can help!
-Check it out here.
+We put together a design guide for non-designers that can help.

 11. Not Mobile-Friendly

-Our internal research shows that for most advisors, about 30-50% of all their website traffic comes from mobile and this stat increases month over month.
+Mobile accounts for approximately half of the web traffic worldwide.
 This is no longer an option, your website MUST be mobile-friendly.
 In fact, if it’s not, Google will penalize you in the search engine rankings.
 Many website providers get this, but it’s always a good idea to test your site on multiple devices.
-Google even has a tool to help you determine if a web page is mobile-friendly– just enter the page URL and run the test!
+Google even has a tool to help you determine if a web page is mobile-friendly– just enter the page URL and run the test.

 12. Too Few or Too Many Colors